chainbills/chainbills/README.md

 ## Cross-Chain Architecture

-Chainbills allows payments from multiple chains.
+Chainbills permits the same activity set across multiple chains.

 For now, only Ethereum and Solana are supported.
 More chains will be added.

 Our mission is to provide a seamless payment-receiving experience to content creators, merchants, and foundations.
 To enable them receive money for donations, products, and services from a large user base (across multiple chains).

-Chainbills does this by allowing users to create payables and make withdrawals on Solana while accepting payments from all chain networks (Ethereum and Solana for now).
-Solana is the choice central data and assets store because of its performance and inexpensiveness.
+Chainbills does this by allowing users to create payables and make payments and withdrawals from all chain networks (Ethereum and Solana for now).
+However, Solana is the choice central data and assets store because of its performance and inexpensiveness.

+In other words, while anyone can carry out the same set of actions from any chain, data and assets are stored on Solana.
 In effect, Chainbills is built as a hub-and-spoke model with Solana as the hub.
-All payments can come from all chains (the spokes).
-These payments get forwarded to the respective Payable on Solana.

-Bridging tokens at payment time is made possible by Wormhole.
+Sending action data across contract calls and bridging tokens at payment and withdrawal times is made possible by Wormhole.

 ### Wormhole

 [Wormhole](https://wormhole.com) is an open source blockchain development platform connecting the decentralized web.

-Wormhole powers by Chainbills by any cross-chain payments through the [Wormhole TokenBridge]().
-If a payer connects a Solana wallet, they can directly pay into the Payable on Solana.
-On the other hand, if the payer connects with an Ethereum wallet, they can still make payment, but this time, it routes through Wormhole into the Solana program.
+Wormhole powers Chainbills by enabling [cross-chain messaging](https://wormhole.com/messaging/) and with the [Token Bridge](https://docs.wormhole.com/wormhole/explore-wormhole/core-contracts#token-bridge).

+If a user connects a Solana wallet, they can directly create payables and make payments and withdrawals with the Solana program.

+If on the other hand, a given user connects but an Ethereum wallet, while they can still carry out all those actions, their Ethereum-activity (contract calls) will be forwarded to the Solana program through Wormhole.

-Chainbills' EVM contract and Solana program both integrate the Wormhole SDK to achieve [contract-controlled]() transfers.
-Chainbills also maintains a [Specialized Relayer](#relayer) for submitting the VAAs from Wormhole [Guardians]() to the Solana program.
+Chainbills' EVM contract and Solana program both integrate the Wormhole SDK to achieve messaging [contract-controlled transfers](https://docs.wormhole.com/wormhole/explore-wormhole/vaa#token--message).
+Chainbills also maintains a [Specialized Relayer](#relayer) for submitting the VAAs from Wormhole [Guardians](https://docs.wormhole.com/wormhole/explore-wormhole/guardian) to the EVM contract or Solana program.

 ## Solana